Law without law: from observer states to physics via algorithmic information theory: Emergence of an external physical world

-If she continues extrapolating backwards to retrodict earlier and earlier states of her universe, she will typically find simpler and more ``compact'' states, with measures of entropy or algorithmic complexity decreasing --- simply because she is looking at earlier and earlier stages of an unfolding computation\footnote{For more details on this, in particular on the relation between complexity and entropy, see Subsection~\ref{SubsecBB}.}.
-At some point, Alice will necessarily arrive at the state that corresponds to the initial state of the machine's computation (right after the machine $U$ has read the prefix $q$), where simplicity and compactness are maximal.
-She may call this initial state the ``Big Bang'', and hypothesize that the world had its beginning in this moment.
+Extrapolating backwards far enough will lead to earlier and earlier stages of an unfolding computation and thus to simpler and more ``compact'' (in particular, less entropic) states.
+Finally, this will lead to the initial state of the machine's computation (right after the machine $U$ has read the prefix $q$), where simplicity and compactness are maximal.
+Alice may call this initial state the ``Big Bang'', and hypothesize that the world had its beginning in this moment.
 This is broadly consistent with our actual physical observations.
 We will discuss this further in Subsection~\ref{SubsecBB}.

-Clearly, the description of this computational process is not unique.
-The fact that we can describe computations in many completely different ways (which however give equivalent algorithmic probabilities) must have a counterpart in Alice's freedom of choosing among different descriptions of her external world which make equivalent empirical predictions.
-But this is a phenomenon which is well-known in many fields of physics.
-For example, we can choose different coordinate systems to describe spacetime, or we can prefer to add unobservable ``pilot waves'' to our description of quantum mechanics.
-The nontrivial prediction is that there exists \emph{some} simple description in terms of concise laws of small algorithmic complexity, not that this description is unique.

 At the same time, our approach claims that this appearance of an external world is ultimately not fundamental: according to Postulates~\ref{Postulates}, what \emph{actually} determines Alice's future observations is conditional algorithmic probability.
-In particular, her observations do not fundamentally supervene on this ``physical universe''; it is merely a useful tool to predict her future observations.
+In particular, her observations do not fundamentally supervene on this ``physical universe''; it is merely a useful tool (an ontological model) to predict her future observations.
 Nonetheless, this universe will seem perfectly real to her, since its state is correlated with her future experiences.
 If the measure $\mu$ that is computed within her computational universe assigns probability close to one to the experience of hitting her head against a brick, then the corresponding experience of pain will probably render all abstract insights into the non-fundamental nature of that brick irrelevant.